Prospective Graduate Student Information

 You must submit the following items to the Graduate Chair (Department of History at Sakamaki Hall):

-• Graduate Assistantship Evaluation Form (to be submitted with each letter of recommendation).
+• Graduate Assistantship Evaluation Form (PDF) (to be submitted with each letter of recommendation).

 • CV or resume